 Military says January training plane crash, was during aerobatics

-A CT156 Harvard II is shown crashed south of CFB Moose Jaw, Sask., in this recent handout photo.
-The initial report into the crash of a training plane says the instructor and student pilot had to eject after getting into trouble practising basic aerobatics.
+An initial report into the crash of a training plane says the instructor and student pilot had to eject after getting into trouble practising basic aerobatics.
+Both Royal Canadian Air Force officers survived the Jan.
+27 bailout in southern Saskatchewan, but the CT-156 Harvard II aircraft was destroyed.

 |Title